steelcowboy/GuessWord/README.md

 * Support for multiple words
 * Get dictionary definitions for words from random.txt
 * Create an ncurses version
-* Add extra dictionary files and store them in a format other than plaintext so you can't cheat
+* ~~Add extra dictionary files and store them in a format other than plaintext so you can't cheat~~
+  * Encoding the words in hex to discourage cheating
 * Improve this game so much that it becomes an operating system